code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 `addNewTodo` producer is doing a couple of interesting things:

-1. We use `Get.newTodoTitle` instead of `Observe.newTodoTitle`.
+1. We use `Get.newTodo.title` instead of `Observe.newTodo.title`.
    [Get](/docs/api/get) is another macro, which provides a function to get live value from the state.
 It is very useful when our producer is doing something asynchronous and needs a value from state at a later time.
 Or as is the case now, it allow us to access a value without `Observe`ing it.
 A `producer` or `view` gets triggered every time anything it `Observe` changes.
-We don't want `addNewTodo` producer to get called whenever `newTodoTitle` changes, we are only interested in changes in `pressedTodoFormKey`
+We don't want `addNewTodo` producer to get called whenever `newTodo.title` changes, we are only interested in changes in `pressedTodoFormKey`
 2. We added a guard in starting of the producer, which checks if state is valid for execution of this producer.
 This is a common pattern in Engine apps,